 This was a pretty common issue on well water in Grafton.
-The customer had contacted us after identifying stinky water (sulfur) and pronounced staining throughout the home.
+The customer had contacted us after identifying stinky, (sulfer smell) in the water and pronounced staining throughout the home.
 This hit all bathrooms, kitchen sink that was 1 week old and everywhere but the dishwasher.

 So the odor was reaching the dishwasher, but it wasn’t showing the telltale signs of iron staining in the dishwasher.

 The water showed 13 grains of hardness.
-In addition to the rotten egg odor from the sulfur, the iron tested at 3 parts per million (ppm).
+In addition to the rotten egg, sulfur smell, the iron tested at 3 parts per million (ppm).
 All of the iron was in the ferrous state.
 This soluble iron was being filtered by the softener to a large extent.

 The total dissolved solids were 360 ppm.
 On the purchase of the home, the arsenic had tested at 9.5 parts per billion (ppb), just slipping under the maximum allowable limit of 10 ppb.